Topology-Aware Active Learning on Graphs: Introduction

-In the low label-rate regime of GBSSL, the locations of the labels on the graph can significantly impact classifier performance.
-Active learning helps to address this issue by iteratively building the labeled set based on an \textit{acquisition function} that quantifies the ``usefulness'' of labeling each point in the unlabeled set.
-This enables careful selection of labeled points to maximize performance when labels are scarce.
-More formally, given a dataset $\mathcal{X}$ and an unlabeled subset $\mathcal{U} \subseteq \mathcal{X}$, a typical AL strategy selects:
+When labels are scarce, the choice of which data points to label can significantly impact classifier performance.
+Active learning addresses this issue by iteratively building the labeled set based on an \textit{acquisition function} that quantifies the ``usefulness'' of labeling each point in the unlabeled set.
+This enables careful selection of labeled points to maximize performance when labels are expensive to obtain.
+Queries can be made sequentially (i.e., one at a time, updating the underlying classifier after each query) or in batches, depending on the application \cite{settles2009active,chen2024cgap, chapman_novel_2023}.
+In practice, labeling is typically performed by an expert oracle or ``human-in-the-loop''.